-In an electric vehicle the motive power comes from the battery.
+In an electric vehicle the power comes from the battery.
 Electrical power is volts multiplied by amps so that 40 amps from a 12v battery is 480 watts.
 But 480 watts is also given from a 24v battery by a current of only 20 amps.
 For a particular power, the higher the voltage, the lower the current.

-It is clear from this that a 24v system is always better than a 12v system – provided you can physically fit two batteries.
-By the same token 36 or 48v would be even better – but there is little practical advantage and 48v requires different controllers which are not so readily available.
-Nevertheless really heavy current systems (milk floats, electric cars, fork lift trucks) often use 72v or even 96v to reduce heating.
+It is clear from this that a 24V system is always better than a 12V system – provided you can physically fit two batteries.
+By the same token 36V or 48V would be even better, heavy duty systems such as fork lift trucks often use 96V, electric cars are now using 600V!

 The amount of energy in the batteries is amps X hours X volts.
-Consider a 12v 60 Ampere Hour battery.
-Clearly this is exactly the same as two smaller 12v 30 AH batteries in parallel.
+Consider a 12V 60 Ampere Hour battery.
+Clearly this is exactly the same as two smaller 12V 30 AH batteries in parallel.
 But the total amount of energy in these two will not change whether we connect them in parallel or in series.
 So a 12v 60 AH battery can store exactly the same energy as a 24v 30 AH battery.